RISC-KC/basic_rv32s/guidelines/development_log.md

 Zicsr handles read and write simultaneously, but the read happens in ID and takes two clocks, while the write applies in WB—i.e., three cycles later.
 = For multiple Zicsr accesses to the same address back-to-back, up to the next 3 instructions can receive a stale value that hasn’t yet been updated by the first CSR write.
-Then we need forwarding… let’s review the existing logic.
+Then we need forwarding... let’s review the existing logic.

 Ah.
 Only MEM and WB CSR forwarding was implemented.
-I should also implement EX-stage forwarding… but I’m out of time.
+I should also implement EX-stage forwarding... but I’m out of time.
 That’s it for today.
-Let’s definitely try tomorrow… (oh, inspection tomorrow…)
+Let’s definitely try tomorrow... (oh, inspection tomorrow...)

 I did 6 minutes overtime but it still seems off.
 I’ll check the waveform tomorrow.
 Ending here.

 ### [2025.06.08]

 CSR writes are written correctly.
-But that also needs to reflect in the write to register 21… it doesn’t.
+But that also needs to reflect in the write to register 21... it doesn’t.
-Looks like a WB forwarding issue… haha!
+Looks like a WB forwarding issue... haha!
 Fixed.
 I was looking at the problem a bit wrong; I wrote things out in a notebook step by step and solved it.
 Took about 30 minutes.

 > The problem scenario: two consecutive instructions to the same CSR with the same R[rd]; due to the preceding instruction A, the CSR is changed, but the following instruction B reaches WB and writes the stale CSR value it read to R[rd].